 1. Payroll or Government Checks

-Payroll and government checks are often considered lower risk.
-Many banks and apps release part or all of these funds quickly.
+Payroll and government checks are often considered lower risk, so banks may release part or all of the funds quickly.

 2. Established Account History

-If you have a long, positive account history with consistent deposits, institutions are more likely to release funds sooner.
+If you have a long and positive account history with regular deposits, banks are more likely to release funds sooner.
+New accounts or accounts with little activity typically face longer verification holds.

 3. Expedited or Instant Deposit Options